ShiraYos/CaffeGame/README.md

 * In order to serve the customer, click on the dish you want to serve from the kitchen bar and then click on the wanted table.
 * If you want to switch the chosen dish - try and press on a different dish from the kitchen bar.
 * Every time a customer is served in time - you earn points!
 After enough points you get to play a mini game.
-* Winning the mini game adds a new dish to the customers menu.
+* Winning the mini game, which is a memory game, adds a new dish to the customers menu.
 * Get 5 stars - WIN THE GAME!!

 **Features to test**